Undertone0809/broadcast-service/README.md

 - [https://pypi.org/project/broadcast-service/](https://pypi.org/project/broadcast-service/)

 ## Setup

 ```sh
 pip install broadcast-service
 ```

 ## Usage
-There is a easy demo to show how to use broadcast-service.
+There is an easy demo to show how to use broadcast-service.

 ```python
 from broadcast_service import broadcast_service